rancher/webhook/docs.md

 perform no mutations.
 If the value is not present or not `"true"`, compare the value of the `dynamicSchemaSpec` field for each `machinePool`, to its' previous value.
 If the values are not identical, revert the value for the `dynamicSchemaSpec` for the specific `machinePool`, but do not reject the request.

+The revert also applies to server-side dry-run updates, so a dry-run preview matches what a real update would persist.

 # rbac.authorization.k8s.io/v1